pablo-gf/randmov/README.md

 # RandMov

 A tool that outputs random movies from your Letterboxd watchlist.
 This program features two options: a local and a web version.
-The latter uses a simulated **Quantum Random Number Generator (QRNG)** to select the random movie.
+The latter uses a simulated **Quantum Random Number Generator (QRNG)** to select the random movie, and allows to select a random movie from a specified set of movies in the user's watchlist.
 Web app available through Render here: [https://randmov.onrender.com/](https://randmov.onrender.com/).

 ---